- A Question of Frequency

 Pay attention to skill-set issues, though.
 Having most people run out of work is a WIP problem; the same one or two individuals running out of work is a skill-set problem.
 Make use of the guidance under “Cross-Training,” creating separate stories for each person’s role (trainer versus learner) instead of tasks.

 One bad scenario bears scrutiny.
 If people can only work in one state due to skill sets, and more than one state has a WIP limit, the limits should be set such that one “slot” is open almost all the time in each—that is, if the WIP is four, keep three stories there most of the time.
 This allows someone who finishes up another state to move a story into one with a WIP limit.
 Say a team using my example story states put WIP limits on both “In-Progress” and “Testing.”
 It could happen that a story met the Exit Criteria to move out of “In-Progress,” but all of the slots were full under “Testing.”
-Assuming the story owner could only do “In-Progress” stories, he or she would be stuck until a tester finished a story in the next state.
+Assuming the story owner could only do “In-Progress” stories, the owner would be stuck until a tester finished a story in the next state.
 (In that scenario, the team will need to decide how to indicate on that story card that the story is ready to move.)
 The obvious way to eliminate this problem is cross-training.
 Then the person finishing the “In-Progress” story would also know how to do testing, and thus would grab a story under “Testing” to open a slot.

 The easiest evidence that the WIP limit is too high is that people are putting in overtime.
 Remember the Agile principle: “Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.”
 Another is that members often juggle more than two stories at once.
 A primary goal of Kanban is to speed up the team by reducing multi-tasking.
 Another indicator, ironically, is that the limit isn’t often hit.
 When your “Testing” WIP is 4 and most days only three stories are in play, the WIP is higher than the team can do.
 This may suggest, again, a need for cross-training.
 Using my example states, a team staying within its “In-Progress” limit, or tempted to raise it, while not hitting the “Testing” limit, needs cross-training between the testers and developers so the latter can take up testing tasks.
 Recall that in original Kanban, each station operator could do all of the tasks at that station (and usually at multiple stations, I’ll add).